 For a complete listing of all graduate courses and official course descriptions, please visit the SDSU Graduate Bulletin

-Application to the MFA program at San Diego State University is a two-fold process.
+Application to the MFA program at San Diego State University is a multi-step process.

 Head of Lighting Design & Graduate Advisor for Design and Technology